robalexclark/SilveR/README.md

 SilveR is a cross platform (Windows, Linux & macOS) statistical analysis system with the UI written in .net core (currently 2.2.x), hosted in an Electron shell using Electron.net, local data storage in SQLLite and the statistical analysis performed in R 3.5.2.

+## Branded as InVivoStat

+The SilveR project is currently branded as InVivoStat as it is the cross platform replacement for the winforms version of the InVivoStat system (hosted at http://invivostat.co.uk/).
+However, the statistical analyses in this system are applicable to non-pharmaceutical studies.
+The system is designed so that the branding can be easily changed.

 ## Getting Started

 Clone the project, open in Visual Studio, optionally run the tests, and then debug or publish.
 The repo contains a stripped down version of R 3.5.2 for windows so that it should produce analyses straight away (linux and mac need to install their own).
 You can always point the system at your own R setup (YMMV!)